-A property owner is proposing to create two lots zoned Suburban Employment at 1 Exact Lane, located approximately 0.25 miles west of the western boundary of the NWHC property and south of the Beltline Highway.
+A property owner submitted an application to create two lots zoned Suburban Employment at 1 Exact Lane, located approximately 0.25 miles west of the western boundary of the NWHC property and south of the Beltline Highway.
 No change in use is currently identified for this property (City of Madison DPCED 2023b).